-Tight cost management and rising net interest income support an improving outlook In € millions; balance-sheet size as of year-end on X axis
+Tight cost management and rising net interest income support an improving outlook In € millions; H1 2023 annualized results

-Includes our adjustments for significant nonrecurring and unusual items except for 2022 (as reported).
+Includes our adjustments for significant nonrecurring and unusual items.
 Risk provisions include provisions for non-credit risks.
 Source: Moody's Investors Service

 In 2023, a normalisation in loan loss provisions, driven by moderately rising problem loans, will constrain HCOB's results, which will, however, remain solid.
-HCOB's management guides a pre-tax profit of around €350 million for 2023.
-After the bank's IT transformation, which it expects to conclude in 2023, HCOB aims to operate with a highly competitive cost-to-income ratio of 45%, also based on a net interest margin of around 200 basis points by 2023.
+HCOB's management forecasts a pre-tax profit of around $\in$ 350 million for 2023.
+After the bank's IT transformation, which it expects to nearly conclude in 2023, HCOB aims to operate with a highly competitive cost-to-income ratio of 45%, also based on a net interest margin of around 200 basis points in 2023.